adasprilla/TouchPad-Gestures/README.md

 IMPORTANT: You must be a member of the _input_ group to have permission to read the touchpad device:

-    sudo gpasswd -a $USER input  # Log out and back in to assign this group
+    sudo gpasswd -a $USER input

+After executing the above command, **log out of your session completely**, and then log back in to assign this group.

 NOTE: Arch users can just install [_libinput-gestures from the AUR_](https://aur.archlinux.org/packages/libinput-gestures/).
 Then skip